astronomer/docs/software/install-airgapped.md

     enabled: false
 ```

-Astronomer Software on Openshift is only supported when using [a third-party ingress-controller](#elect-to-use-a-third-party-ingress-controller) using the [logging sidecar](#configure-sidecar-logging) feature of Astronomer Software.
-The above configuration enables both these items.
+Astronomer Software on Openshift is only supported when using [a third-party ingress-controller](#elect-to-use-a-third-party-ingress-controller) and using the [logging sidecar](#configure-sidecar-logging) feature of Astronomer Software.
+The above configuration enables both of these items.

-## Step 23: Optional - limit Astronomer to a namespace pool {#configure-namespace-pools}
+## Step 23: (Optional) Limit Astronomer to a namespace pool {#configure-namespace-pools}

-By default, Astronomer Software automatically creates namespaces for each new Airflow deployment.
+By default, Astronomer Software automatically creates namespaces for each new Airflow Deployment.

-You may restrict the airflow-management components of Astronomre Software to a list of pre-defined namespaces and configure it to operate without a ClusterRole by following instructions at [Configure a Kubernetes namespace pool for Astronomer Software](namespace-pools) and setting`global.clusterRoles` to `false`.
+You may restrict the airflow-management components of Astronomre Software to a list of pre-defined namespaces and configure it to operate without a ClusterRole by following instructions in [Configure a Kubernetes namespace pool for Astronomer Software](namespace-pools.md) and setting`global.clusterRoles` to `false`.

-## Step 24: Optional - enable sidecar logging {#configure-sidecar-logging}
+## Step 24: (Optional) Enable sidecar logging {#configure-sidecar-logging}

 Running a logging sidecar to export Airflow task logs is essential for running Astronomer Software in a multi-tenant cluster.